johnbayko/hicp/docs/python_hicp.rst

 from ``app_list``.
 If there is no app specified, or the name can't be found in app_list, then ``default_spp`` is used as the app name.
 If that can't be found in the list, the first app in the list is selected.

+Knowledge of this class is not needed for just creating an app.
+This would be used by the server which manages the stream creation and applet loading.

 ``in_stream`` is a file object which implements ``read()``, ``out_stream`` is a file object that implements ``write()``.
 Typically using sockets, a file object